hoangsvit/eplus.dev/clzy2pwsl000y09mje9aletoc.md

 You can use the Cloud Storage JSON/REST API to upload files to buckets.

 1. Save the following image to your computer and name it **demo-image.png**:

 ![Dog](https://cdn.qwiklabs.com/PviQ6obeDGvaMjZ7ZRe2VOAArIKl%2B%2FNrBAttlgILNnY%3D align="left")

 2. In your Cloud Shell session, click on the three-dotted menu icon in the top-right corner.
-Click **Upload** &gt; **Choose File**.
+Click **Upload** > **Choose File**.
 Select and upload `demo-image.png` file.
 This adds the image to your directory.

 3. Run the following command to get the path to the image file:

 ```apache